Jeminah-A/my-portfolio/README.md

 Welcome to my web development portfolio!
 I'm a hardworking and committed professional with a BSc in Biomedical Engineering, branching into the world of tech with a growing passion for web development, problem-solving, and teamwork.

 This portfolio showcases some of my recent work using **HTML**, **CSS**, and **JavaScript**, alongside my background in healthcare coordination, logistics, and administration.
-It's built from scratch to demonstrate my front-end development skills.
+It's built from scratch to demonstrate my software development skills.

 ## 🧑‍💼 Professional Profile

-A detail-oriented and time-conscious individual with a strong foundation in biomedical engineering and hands-on experience in:
+A detail-oriented and time-conscious individual with hands-on experience in:
 - Logistics and inventory management
 - Healthcare coordination
 - Administrative support